AbhiD98/Langchain-OpenAi-PineCone-RAG-ChatBot/README.md

 # Langchain Rag ChatBot

-This project implements a chatbot using Langchain, Pinecone, and OpenAI APIs.
+This script creates a Streamlit chatbot using PDF documents.
+It loads, splits, and embeds PDFs with OpenAI's embeddings into Pinecone.
+The app handles user queries, displaying responses interactively.
+It's designed for efficient Q&A despite hardware limits on running local models.

 ## Getting Started